-Performance fee: For non-classical investment funds such as hedge funds, the investor must often pay, in addition to the conventional management fee, a supplementary performance fee in the form of a percentage (e.g. 20%) of the fund's annual increase in value.
+Performance Fee: For non-classical investment funds such as hedge funds, the investor often has to pay, in addition to the conventional management fee, a supplementary performance fee in the form of a percentage (e.g. 20%) of the fund's annual increase in value.

 Physical replication: In physical replication, an ETF invests directly in securities held in the benchmark it is tracking.
-To do so, the ETF can buy some or all of the securities that make up the replicated index - this method is called full replication and is suitable for liquid indexes.
+To do so, the ETF can buy some or all of the securities that make up the replicated index - this method is called full replication and is suitable for liquid indices.